adanilova/ansible-jenkins/README.md

 Ansible Role: Jenkins CI
 =====================
 Installs Jenkins CI and Docker with pipeline support on RHEL/CentOS servers.
-Also install the jenkins-cli.jar and plagins for jenkins.
-No authorization requared, no manual configuration needed.
+Also install the jenkins-cli.jar and plugins for jenkins.
+No authorization required, no manual configuration needed.
 Add new jobs to: roles/jenkins/files/

 Dependencies